dotlang/language/Enhancements.md

 Y - Difference between instance and static method can be their parameters: if the first argument is of type of the class, then its instance else its static.
 But its better if static and non-static are not mixed.
 This also will help us eliminate some exceptions imposed on the constructor syntax.

-? - move template args from comment and use a keyword.

 N - Return `while` keyword.
 It only makes the language confusing to use `for` as a loop with condition.
 Then there would be two ways to do conditional loop.